mpsilfve/fst-corpus-weights/README.md

 Example 1
 ---------

 This is an example where a small analyzer is transformed into a weighted transducer and converted into optimized lookup format using the `UNALIGNED` input format.
+Each example shuld be a pair of strings.

 ```
 $ hfst-fst2txt dog.fst